TarunMalepati99/Yume/README.md

-# 🌙 Yume – AI-Powered Script-to-Storyboard Generator
+f# 🌙 Yume – AI-Powered Script-to-Storyboard Generator

 **Yume** is an AI-powered tool that transforms written scripts into **visual storyboards**.
 It automatically parses scenes, identifies characters, locations, and artifacts, and generates corresponding storyboard panels using **generative image models** — all while maintaining **visual consistency** across the story.